Canonical quantization of the covariant fields on de Sitter spacetimes: The Dirac field on de Sitter spacetimes

-At the level of QFT, the operators $\{{\bf X}_{(AB)}\}$, given by Eq. (\ref{X}) where we introduce the differential operators (\ref{Hamp}) -(\ref{Rip}), generate a reducible operator valued CR which can be decomposed as the orthogonal sum of CRs - generated by $\{{\bf X}_{(AB)}^{(+)}\}$ and $\{{\bf X}_{(AB)}^{(-)}\}$ - that are equivalent between themselves and equivalent to the UIRs $(\frac{1}{2},\nu_{\pm})$ of the $sp(2,2)$ algebra.
+generate a reducible operator valued CR which can be decomposed as the orthogonal sum of CRs, generated by $\{{\cal X}_{(AB)}^{(+)}\}$ and $\{{\cal X}_{(AB)}^{(-)}\}$, that are equivalent between themselves and equivalent with the UIR $(\frac{1}{2},\nu_{\pm})$ of the $sp(2,2)$ algebra.
 These one-particle operators are the principal conserved quantities of the Dirac theory corresponding to the de Sitter isometries via Noether theorem.

-It is remarkable that in our formalism we have $\tilde X^{(+)}_{AB}=\tilde X^{(-)}_{AB}$ which means that the particle and antiparticle sectors bring similar contributions such that we can say that these quantities are {\em additive}, e. g., the energy of a many particle system is the sum of the individual energies of particles and antiparticles.
+According to Eqs. (\ref{algXX}) we can write their action on the field operators in configuration or momentum reps. as